Maximize your money. Be prepared for retirement. Create good, sustainable financial habits.

-You can accomplish all of this by laying out a strong financial foundation in your twenties.
+You can accomplish all of this by laying out a strong financial foundation in your 20s.

 Since you’re likely just starting out, developing good money habits now will be a lot easier than trying to change bad habits later.

-Here are six income streams that you can set up in your twenties that will benefit you for years to come.
+Here are six income streams that you can set up in your 20s that will benefit you for years to come.

 For Retirement (Passive)

 You know the advice: the earlier you start investing the less money you’ll have to save.
-It’s true – compound interest will work in your favor.
-It's the premise behind the Ultimate Guide to Retirement.
+It’s true — compound interest will work in your favor.
+It’s the premise behind the ultimate Guide to Saving for Retirement.

-When thinking about retirement, saving in your twenties is the way to go.
-You’ll not only have to stash away less money but you’ll also develop life-long money habits.
+When thinking about retirement, saving in your 20s is the way to go.
+You’ll not only have to stash away less money, but you’ll also develop lifelong money habits.